 This winter hiking trail, which is very popular because of its low ascent, takes you from the Schedlerhof lift on the left side of the valley past the clubhouse of the Brand football club to the Herz-Jesu-Kapelle in the inner valley.
 On the right side of the valley, directly at the Alvierbach, the way back takes you back to your starting point.

-Ascended with the village and panorama train, you can reach the Furkla high-altitude hiking trail from the panorama mountain station in a few minutes on the ski trail in the direction of the Parpfienzsattel.
+Ascended with the village and panorama lift, you can reach the Furkla high-altitude hiking trail from the panorama mountain station in a few minutes on the ski trail in the direction of the Parpfienzsattel.
 From there you can reach the Furkla Alpe via the Furkla Höhenweg.
 When the weather is nice, you can see the surrounding mountains of the Brandnertal in their most beautiful splendor.
 If you have the time and desire, you can reach the Garsellijoch vantage point directly from the Furkla Alpe after another 20 minutes.
 From there, the same route takes you back to the starting point.